 C3: Will of the Rock

-Increases the level of Wake of Earth by 3.
-This is just a simple DPS increase to Q.
+Increases the Level of Wake of Earth by 3.
+Maximum upgrade level is 15.

 C4: Reaction Force